 Socialization is the process of developing relationships with other living beings, people, animals, and objects.
-Through exposure, I became comfortable in certain situations, with certain customs, and with certain sights, smells, and sounds.
-Puppies can become comfortable and confident in any situation with all types of people and with any stimuli that come their way if their owners carry out a thorough and proactive socialization regime with them.
+I became comfortable in certain situations through exposure, with certain customs, and with certain sights, smells, and sounds.
+Puppies can become comfortable and confident in any situation with all types of people and any stimuli that come their way if their owners carry out a thorough and proactive socialization regime.
 This must occur when a puppy is under 16 weeks of age.
-After the 4th month mark, it is no longer easy for the puppy to absorb anything that he may encounter or to accept anyone that he meets.
-After 16 weeks the critical period is over for good.
+After the 4th month mark, it is no longer easy for the puppy to absorb anything that he may encounter or accept anyone he meets.
+After 16 weeks, the critical period is over for good.
 So there is no need to wait 4 months for the puppy’s shots.
-The dog encountering something to make it sick is not as great as the dog not being properly socialized and fearful of everything for the rest of its life.
+The dog encountering something to make it stick is not as great as the dog not being properly socialized and fearful of everything for the rest of its life.

 Don’t reassure when a puppy is fearful